Crissimou/Case_Study_3/README.md

 Angoy, Jessa Mae
 Agusin, Princess Aira

-Run the script first in your sql server and change the sername in the DataBaseConnection.py and you are good to go.
+Run the script first in your sql server and change the server name with your sql server name in the DataBaseConnection.py file and you are good to go.